Vengeance (2011): Preliminary matches

-The first match saw Air Boom (Evan Bourne and Kofi Kingston) defending the WWE Tag Team Championship against Dolph Ziggler & Jack Swagger.
-The match ended when Bourne pinned Ziggler after Air Bourne to retain the title.
+The first match saw Air Boom (Evan Bourne and Kofi Kingston) defending the WWE Tag Team Championship against Dolph Ziggler and Jack Swagger.
+The match ended when Bourne pinned Ziggler after Air Bourne to retain the titles.

 Next, Dolph Ziggler defended the United States Championship against Zack Ryder.
 Air Boom were at ringside in the corner of Zack Ryder.
 Bourne and Kingston interfered by throwing Dolph Ziggler back in the ring when he went to the outside.
 Because of this, they were ejected from ringside.
 In the end, Ziggler pinned Ryder after a superkick.